Local Conflict Coloring: Introduction

 It is worth taking the example of coloring for understanding the computational challenges induced by the question of locality in distributed network computing.
-The main concern of distributed coloring is solving the \emph{$(\Delta+1)$-coloring task}, in which the nodes of a netwwork $G$ are free to choose any color from the set $\{1,\dots,\Delta+1\}$, where $\Delta$ is the maximum degree of $G$, as long as each node output a color that is different from all the colors output by its neighbors\footnote{Solving $k$-coloring for $k<\Delta+1$ cannot be local, even if $G$ is $\Delta$-colorable, because the decision of a node can impact nodes far away from it, as witnessed by 2-coloring even cycles~\cite{Lin92}. }.
-Two breakthroughs were almost simultaneously obtained at the beginning of the 90's.
-Panconesi and Srinivasan~\cite{PS92} designed a deterministic distributed $(\Delta+1)$-coloring algorithm performing in $2^{O(\sqrt{\log n})}$ rounds.
+The main concern of distributed coloring is solving the \emph{$(\Delta+1)$-coloring task}, in which the nodes of a network $G$ are free to choose any color from the set $\{1,\dots,\Delta+1\}$, where $\Delta$ is the maximum degree of $G$, as long as each node output a color that is different from all the colors output by its neighbors.\footnote{Solving $k$-coloring for $k<\Delta+1$ cannot be local, even if $G$ is $\Delta$-colorable, because the decision of a node can impact nodes far away from it, as witnessed by 2-coloring even cycles~\cite{Lin92}. } Several breakthroughs were almost simultaneously obtained towards the end of the 1980's.
+Awerbuch, Goldberg, Luby, and Plotkin~\cite{Awe89} devised a deterministic distributed $(\Delta+1)$-coloring algorithm running in a subpolynomial-in-$n$ number of rounds, which was subsequently improved by Panconesi and Srinivasan~\cite{PS92} to run in $2^{O(\sqrt{\log n})}$ rounds.
 Despite a quarter of a century of intensive research, this is still the best known distributed deterministic algorithm for $(\Delta+1)$-coloring in general graphs.
-However, around the same time, Linial~\cite{Lin92} designed a distributed $(\Delta+1)$-coloring algorithm performing in $O(\Delta^2+\log^*n)$ rounds, where $\log^*n$ denotes the least number of times the log-function should be applied on $n$ to get a value smaller than one\footnote{Formally, define $\log^{(0)}x= x$, and $\log^{(k+1)}x=\log\log^{(k)} x$ for $k\geq 0$; Then $\log^*x$ denotes the least integer $k$ such that $\log^{(k)}x<1$.}.
-This algorithm is significantly faster than the one in~\cite{PS92} for graphs with reasonably small maximum degree (e.g., $\Delta = O(\log^cn)$ for arbitrarily large constant $c>0$).
-Interestingly, the dependence in $n$ in Linial's algorithm is optimal, as \cite{Lin92} also proves that 3-coloring the $n$-node ring requires $\Omega(\log^*n)$ rounds, and this lower bound also holds for randomized algorithms~\cite{Nao91}.
-As a consequence, since Linial's contributions to $(\Delta+1)$-coloring, lots of effort has been devoted to decreasing the dependence in $\Delta$ of his algorithm.
+Around the same time, Goldberg, Plotkin and Shannon~\cite{Gol88} and Linial~\cite{Lin92} designed distributed $(\Delta+1)$-coloring algorithms, performing in $O(\Delta^2+\log^*n)$ rounds, where $\log^*n$ denotes the least number of times the log-function should be applied on $n$ to get a value smaller than one\footnote{Formally, define $\log^{(0)}x= x$, and $\log^{(k+1)}x=\log\log^{(k)} x$ for $k\geq 0$; Then $\log^*x$ denotes the least integer $k$ such that $\log^{(k)}x<1$.}.
+These algorithms are significantly faster than the one in~\cite{PS92} for graphs with reasonably small maximum degree (e.g., $\Delta = O(\log^cn)$ for arbitrarily large constant $c>0$).
+Interestingly, the achieved dependence in $n$ is optimal for constant degree graphs, as \cite{Lin92} also proves that 3-coloring the $n$-node ring requires $\Omega(\log^*n)$ rounds, and this lower bound also holds for randomized algorithms~\cite{Nao91}.
+As a consequence, since Linial's contributions to $(\Delta+1)$-coloring, lots of effort has been devoted to decreasing the time dependence in $\Delta$ of coloring algorithms.